anna-pacinkova/intomics_package/README.md

 * associated DNA methylation matrix of beta-values $METH$ ($m$ samples and $n_3$ features, $m$ x $n_3$),

 * data.frame including all known interactions between molecular features (information from public available databases such as KEGG ([Ogata et al., 1999](https://academic.oup.com/nar/article/27/1/29/1238108?login=true)) or REACTOME ([Wu \& Haw, 2017](https://link.springer.com/protocol/10.1007/978-1-4939-6783-4_11))).
-However, any other source of prior knowledge can be used.
-(IntOMICS is designed to run even if no PK is available, however, we highly recommend to use it.)
+Any other source of prior knowledge can be used.
+(IntOMICS is designed to run even if prior knowledge is not available.
+However, we highly recommend to use it.)

 * logical matrix with known transcription factors (TFs) and its targets (information from public available databases such as ENCODE ([ENCODE Project Consortium, 2004](https://pubmed.ncbi.nlm.nih.gov/15499007/)).
-However, any other source can be used.
-(IntOMICS is designed to run even if no PK is available, however, we highly recommend to use it.)
+Any other source can be used.
+(IntOMICS is designed to run even if any TF-target interaction is not available.)

 All data matrices are sampled from the same individuals.